nico-synnax/synnax-fork/.github/PULL_REQUEST_TEMPLATE/rc.md

   - [ ] Perform control and verify changes on the connected OPC UA server.
   - [ ] Stop, start, and reconfigure tasks.
   - [ ] Enable and disable data saving.
-  - [ ] Perform a write operation on an encrypted server.
+  - [ ] Perform a write operation on an encrypte OPC UA server.